reybinario/Brickbattle-Weapons/README.md

 rojo serve
 ```

 and clicking the Roblox Studio Rojo plugin and clicking "connect".
-Then, make sure your code is committed if
+Then, make sure your code is committed in Roblox Studio if
 you're using TeamCreate, and click play!

 ### 8. Make changes and send your code for review

-### 1. Make and save changes
+#### 1. Make and save changes

 Git uses branches to manage source control.
 A branch is just a copy of the code that you're working on,
 so the original doesn't get effected.
 To create a new branch, run the following: